Loading Solar Battery Perth...

 On your battery (per kWh of usable capacity)

-The national battery discount is delivered as STCs on your battery's usable capacity.
-The value steps down each year and tapers for capacity above 14kWh, so the effective rate is highest on right-sized batteries installed sooner.
+The national battery discount is delivered as STCs on your battery's usable capacity, for batteries connected to new or existing rooftop solar.
+The factor steps down every six months and tapers band by band above 14kWh, so the effective rate is highest on right-sized batteries installed sooner.

 Synergy customers · $130/kWh, capped at $1,300